 As a member of the Senate, Cowan championed immigration reform, supported an extension of the Violence Against Women Act and participated in a bipartisan coalition to provide disaster relief to New England’s fishing industry.
 “At Northeastern, I learned about the law and about being a professional,” recalls Cowan.
 “Through my co-ops and coursework, I discovered my true professional passions, learned about the value of being a good corporate citizen and focused on how to use my professional skills to help people.”

 On his first co-op, Mo honed his writing skills under the supervision of Judge Patti Saris.

 Mo worked to protect the consitutional rights of those challenging illegal convictions and sentencing.

 In downtown Boston, Mo focused on civil litigation and corporate matters.

 On co-op in Florida, Mo explored his interest in criminal law and came to the conclusion that business law would be his post-graduate path.

 In 1997, Mo joined the law firm Mintz Levin.
 Ten years later, he was asked by Massachusetts Governor Deval Patrick to serve as chief legal counsel and then as chief of staff.
 In January 2013, Mo was appointed to fill the US Senate seat vacated by Secretary of State John Kerry.

-As COO of ML Strategies, a subsidiary of Mintz Levin, Mo is part of a leadership team that delivers government relations and consulting services to build creative, informed and strategic solutions that meet the goals of his clients.
+As president and CEO of ML Strategies, a subsidiary of Mintz Levin, Mo heads a leadership team that delivers government relations and consulting services to build creative, informed and strategic solutions that meet the goals of clients.